+You can improve the efficiency of your air conditioner with a little effort.
 Homeowners all across America are looking at the arrival of their utility bills with a fair amount of alarm.
 Hot summers are almost unbearable without an excellent air conditioning system, but just as they keep us cool, they also use a lot of energy.
 Air conditioning can account for around 12% of your total annual home energy expenditures; up to 70% during the summer months.
+Read this article for ways to save on air conditioning.

 You can take some concrete steps to improve the efficiency of your air conditioning system and save some cash.
 Get the most from your system and control your expenses with these tips: